-5 Of The Most Rare US Coins You Could Come Across
+5 Of The Rarest US Coins Minted

 The US has produced a large number of coins in its history, with many of them discontinued due to age or mint errors, and sometimes even as part of a change in government policies.
 Various collectors around the world now possess many of these historic coins, and some of them are so rare that for a long time their existence was considered folklore.

 However, the advance of time and the growing interest in numismatics has brought some of these rare coins back into the fore, as more people start to dig them out of their collections.
 Below is a list of some of the rarest US coins you can find to date and their values.